tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 #### `tf.contrib.distributions.Distribution.allow_nan_stats` {#Distribution.allow_nan_stats}

-Python boolean describing behavior when a stat is undefined.
+Python `bool` describing behavior when a stat is undefined.

 Stats return +/- infinity when it makes sense.
 E.g., the variance of a Cauchy distribution is infinity.
 However, sometimes the statistic is undefined, e.g., if a distribution's pdf does not achieve a maximum within the support of the distribution, the mode is undefined.
 If the mean is undefined, then by definition the variance is undefined.
-E.g. the mean for Student's T for df = 1 is undefined (no clear way to say it is either + or - infinity), so the variance = E[(X - mean)^2] is also undefined.
+E.g. the mean for Student's T for df = 1 is undefined (no clear way to say it is either + or - infinity), so the variance = E[(X - mean)**2] is also undefined.

 ##### Returns:

-*  <b>`allow_nan_stats`</b>: Python boolean.
+*  <b>`allow_nan_stats`</b>: Python `bool`.

 - - -